zauberzeug/rosys/README.md

 # RoSys - The Robot System

-RoSys provides an easy to use robot system.
+RoSys provides an easy-to-use robot system.
-It's purpose is simlar to [ROS](https://www.ros.org/).
+Its purpose is simlar to [ROS](https://www.ros.org/).
-But RoSys is fully based on modern web technologies and focus on mobile robotics.
+But RoSys is fully based on modern web technologies and focusses on mobile robotics.

-See full documentation at https://rosys.io/
+See full documentation at https://rosys.io/.

 ## Features